 Admitted Students FAQs

-Understanding your financial aid award letter can be daunting.
+Understanding your financial aid offer letter can be daunting.
 We're here to help!
 Our Financial Aid counselors are available to assist you step-by-step.

 Where do I find information about Financial Aid?

-What is the deadline for returning my award letter?
+What is the deadline for returning my Offer letter?

-If you plan on accepting all of the awards from the financial aid office, you will not be required to return the award letter.
-If you intend to decline any of the awards, please sign and return the award letter with the changes you want as soon as you're able.
+If you plan on accepting all of the offers from the financial aid office, you will not be required to return the financial aid offer letter.
+If you intend to decline any of the offers, please sign and return the financial aid offer letter with the changes you want as soon as you're able.

 Are there other sources for financial aid?

 We strongly urge students to search for outside scholarships to help meet college expenses and reduce the need to take out loans.
 Please visit our Financial Aid scholarship search pages.